 Under Armour All Sport Performance

 I was surprised when I came across these because I use to avoid Under Armour for being a little bit more expensive than other clothing companies.
 However, that’s not the case with these.

 They are actually the cheapest on the list, although none of the socks are particularly expensive.
 These would be a great choice for the gym or any sport because the length is right and they are well made.

 MOXY Knee High Performance

 These socks were designed with deadlifts in mind.
-They are thick, high quality and heavy duty to ensure that the bar does not scrape your skin on the way up.
+They are high quality and very thick to ensure that the bar does not scrape your shin on the way up.
 They are also a little longer than the Under Armour socks as they come up to the knees.
-Great for the gym, but I wouldn’t want to be caught dead wearing them outside of there.
+Great for crushing some lifts at the gym, but I wouldn’t want to be caught dead wearing them outside of there.

 They also have a fantastic length for weightlifting competition.
 That being said, my favorite part of this sock is all the designs they have for them!